-Use the following checklist as a general guide only - please work with the ME Faculty Advisor to determine your own individualized path forward, but keep in mind that these benchmarks are recommended (and some are required by the Graduate College) to keep you moving forward on a 2 semester timeline.
+Use the following checklist as a general guide only - please work with the ME Faculty advisor to determine your own individualized path forward, but keep in mind that these benchmarks are recommended (and some are required by the Graduate College) to keep you moving forward on a 2-semester timeline.

 SEMESTER 1 Deadline Benchmark / Task Done Week 1 Submit Responsible Conduct of Research form in GradPath .
 Review Graduate College policies .
 Review CHEE Graduate Student Handbook.
-Email Graduate Program Coordinator, Grace Fuller (gracefuller@arizona.edu) with Cat Card number in order to get keyless access to Harshbarger Building.
-Before end of Semester 1 Meet w/ Dr. Reyes Sierra (rsierra@arizona.edu) to determine courses best suited to your career interests (see Graduate Handbook Sec.
+Email Graduate program coordinator, Grace Fuller ( gracefuller@arizona.edu ) with Cat Card number to get keyless access to Harshbarger Building.
+Before end of Semester 1 Meet w/ Dr. Reyes Sierra ( rsierra@arizona.edu ) to determine courses best suited to your career interests (see Graduate Handbook Sec.
 5.4).
 Submit Plan of Study by semester's end in GradPath (See Graduate Handbook Sec.
 5.4.2).
-See Grace Fuller (gracefuller@arizona.edu) with any questions or if in need of assistance.
+See Grace Fuller ( gracefuller@arizona.edu ) with any questions or if in need of assistance.
 SEMESTER 2 Deadline Benchmark / Task Done Early in Semester Submit Master's Committee Appointment Form in GradPath (see Graduate Handbook Sec.
 5.4.3).
 Check the "No" radio button next to the question "Do you have a Master's committee?" and submit.
 Week of graduation Complete exit survey.
-Contact Grace Fuller (gracefuller@arizona.edu) for link to survey.
+Contact Grace Fuller ( gracefuller@arizona.edu ) for link to survey.
 Complete exit interview.
-Contact Dr. Farhang Shadman (shadman@erc.arizona.edu) to schedule interview.
-Turn in keys (if any) to Key Desk.
+Contact Darla Chessmore ( darla1120@arizona.edu ) to schedule interview.
+Turn in keys (if any) to Key Desk or to Grace Fuller in envelope with your name and Student ID number written on outside.
 Clean out desk (if any) and notify Grace Fuller (gracefuller@arizona.edu) that desk is cleared.